Connor Roberts (footballer, born 1995): Burnley

 On 31 August 2021, Roberts joined Premier League side Burnley for an undisclosed fee signing a four-year deal.
+On 23 April 2023 Roberts was named in the EFL Championship Team of the Season.

+On 1 February 2024, Roberts joined EFL Championship side Leeds United on loan until the end of the 2023–24 season.

+He scored his first goal for Leeds United against Leicester City on 23 February 2024, the equaliser in a 3–1 home win.
+On 21 May 2024, Burnley said he would return to the club once the loan ended.

 International career

 Roberts has been capped at Wales under-19 level.
 In March 2016, Roberts received his first call-up to the Wales under-21 side for their 2017 UEFA European Under-21 Championship qualification matches, and made his debut as a second-half substitute in their 2–1 defeat against Romania, on 29 March 2016.

-He was called into the Wales national football team for the first time on 15 March 2018.
+He was called into the Wales senior national team for the first time on 15 March 2018.
 He made his senior international debut in the China Cup final against Uruguay in March 2018 when he came on as a 59th minute substitute for Declan John.
 Roberts scored his first goal for the senior team in a 4–1 victory over the Republic of Ireland on 6 September 2018, finishing a half-volley set up by Gareth Bale.
 In May 2021, he was selected for the Wales squad for the delayed UEFA Euro 2020 tournament.
 On 16 June, Roberts scored the second goal in a 2–0 win against Turkey, once again assisted by Bale.
 On 26 June, Roberts' participation in the tournament ended due to a groin injury sustained in the first half, and Wales went on to lose 4–0 to Denmark.

 In November 2022 he was named in the Wales squad for the 2022 FIFA World Cup in Qatar.